Summary

 2022

-Bice defeated primary challenger Subrina Banks in the Republican primary and Democratic candidate Joshua Harris-Till and Independent David Frosch in the general election.
+Bice defeated primary challenger Subrina Banks in the Republican primary.
+She defeated Democratic candidate Joshua Harris-Till and Independent David Frosch in the general election.
+Redistricting made Bice’s district much safer for her by shifting a mostly Latino sliver of Oklahoma City to the heavily Republican 3rd district.

 2024

 Bice drew no Republican primary challengers in 2024.
-In the general election, Bice defeated Democratic candidate Madison Horn.[26]
+In the general election, Bice defeated Democratic candidate Madison Horn (unrelated to Kendra Horn, whom Bice had defeated in 2020).[26]

 In late 2020, Bice was identified as a participant in the Freedom Force, a group of incoming Republican members of the House of Representatives who “say they’re fighting against socialism in America”.[28][29][30]